thomasddn/ha-volvo-cars/README.md

 | API request counter  | Sensor | Shows the number of requests made by this integration.                                                                                      |
 | Data update interval | Number | Set the data update interval.
 Default is 135 seconds.
 Volvo gives you 10.000 requests a day (per API key), so you may want to do some math! |
 | Update data          | Button | Force a data refresh.                                                                                                                       |

+## 🤖 Actions

+The integration allows you to refresh all data, or only specific parts of the data, by using the `Refresh data` action.
+This action can be used in automations.

+Triggering a data refresh with this action will reset the current refresh timer, postponing the next scheduled full data refresh.

 ## 🛠️ Installation